ChenZhongPu/data-structure-swufe/book/src/fundamentals/java.md

 }
 ```

-Since casting an `Object[]` to `E[]` is unsafe, we use `@SuppressWarnings("unchecked")`[^unchecked] to tell the complier that I know what I am doing and please don't give me any warning.
+Since casting an `Object[]` to `E[]` is unsafe, we use `@SuppressWarnings("unchecked")`[^unchecked] to tell the compiler that I know what I am doing, and please don't give me any warning.
 Don't get frustrated if you don't fully understand what the code above means, and we will go back to discuss the code in detail later.
 What you need to know now is to realize the importance of generics and possible traps when combining generics and arrays.

 By the way, it is very straightforward to make use of the generic class: